Initial results of the TRIUMF ultracold advanced neutron source

 The main systematic uncertainties in the number of UCN counts came from background subtraction and UCN detector deadtime.
-The background arose mostly from gamma rays emitted from activated components nearby the detector, which for these experiments was located in the harsh environment inside the radiation shielding.
+The background arose mostly from $\gamma$ rays emitted from activated components near the detector, which for these experiments was located in the harsh environment inside the radiation shielding.
 In the \SI{120}{\s} counting period, background accounted for \SI{47}{\percent} of the measured counts, in the highest current runs, and a valve-closed run was used to subtract the background.
-The overall normalization of the background run often did not exactly reflect the time-varying background in the $^6$Li detector.
+Backgrounds tended to depend on the history of the irradiations leading up to each measurement.
 To account for this, the integrated background was renormalized by the ratio of the counts during the last \SI{20}{\s} of the \SI{120}{\s} data window of the background and measurement runs (Fig.~\ref{fig:bigpulse}).
 This resulted in greatly reduced scatter in the background-subtracted number of UCN counts for runs with open gate valve.
 The renormalization factor for the background varied between 0.9 and 1.2.
 The uncertainty attributed to the renormalization was assigned an error of half the size of the maximum deviation from unity, {\it i.e.} \SI{10}{\percent}.
 This resulted in a systematic error on the counts of about 9\% for the highest current points.
 The error bars displayed in Fig.~\ref{fig:ucn-vs-current} contain the statistical and systematic errors added in quadrature, but they are dominated by this systematic error.
+The largest error bar is seen for the highest current data point with no foil.
+There were larger backgrounds for this data point because our beamline was tested at high currents for several hours prior to this run.
+This was necessary to confirm the safety of our radiation shielding, which had not been checked at such high currents before.
+Other data points have uncertainties similar in size as the symbols.
+Multiple points are also displayed at each beam current, which show good reproducibility.